Full name of legal entity: Signol Limited

 You can ask us to stop sending you marketing messages at any time by contacting us.
 Where you opt out of receiving marketing messages, this will not apply to personal data provided to us as a result of a service experience or other transactions.

 Change of purpose

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+We will only use your personal data for the purposes for which we collected it unless we reasonably consider that we need to use it for another reason, and that reason is compatible with the original purpose.
+If we need to use your personal data for an unrelated purpose, we will notify you and explain the legal basis which allows us to do so.
+Please note that we may process your personal data without your knowledge or consent in compliance with the above rules where this is required or permitted by law.

 Disclosures of your personal data